 Athlete Positioning Beyond Performance

 In competitive sport, performance is the primary way athletes are evaluated.
 Points scored, games won, minutes played, rankings achieved.
-These metrics shape how athletes are compared and how success is measured.
-Yet performance alone rarely determines how an athlete is remembered, supported, or positioned within the wider sports ecosystem.
+These metrics shape comparison and define what success looks like.

 Previous